-Ukraine’s intelligence (HUR) reported that Russia transports North Korean soldiers into the frontlines via trucks with civilian plates.
+Ukraine’s military intelligence (HUR) reported that Russia transports North Korean soldiers into the frontlines via trucks with civilian plates.

 HUR reported that Russian police officers stopped a Kamaz truck on the Kursk – Voronezh highway on October 27.
 The truck had civilian license plates, HUR stated via its official Telegram channel.
 The vehicle was reported to be loaded with North Korean soldiers, but the driver lacked combat orders.